briankoser/sfc-listeners-guide/episodes/0127-top-5-sci-fi-things-were-not-into-but-wish-we-were.md

   <q class="ben">But it's a classic, I feel embarassed I haven't seen it all the way through, so definitely need to rectify that.
 And that's one where it's a low commitment, even though I'm not excited to sit through forty minutes of monkeys.
 Which literally, I'm not joking, it's like the first forty minutes of the movie are monkeys running around.
 And that's it, there's no dialog.
 You know, I'm excited to check it out sometime.
 Might fast forward the first part.</q>
 </div>

-Ben quit halfway through the last <i class="work-title">Sword of Truth</i> book. <q class="archivist inline">Very similar for me: I think our library didn't have the last 3 books.
+Ben quit halfway through the last {% workTitle "Sword of Truth" %} book. <q class="archivist inline">Very similar for me: I think our library didn't have the last 3 books.
 By the time they did I had come to my senses.</q>

 <div class="quote">
   {% timeLink podcast_file_url, '22:19' %}